rfo909/CFT/doc/Doc.md

-If this succeeds, it inserts the generated code line tino the "code history", pretending it was a command given by the user, which means it can now be assigned a name, for example "DirProject"
+If this succeeds, it inserts the generated code line tino the "code history", pretending it was a command given by the user, which means it can now be assigned a name, for example "DirSrc"

-Calling function "DirProject" will now always return a Dir object pointing to the same directory, as the specific value was turned into code, not taking into account how the value was created (and that Dir without params returns current directory, which may change).
+Calling function "DirSrc" will now always return a Dir object pointing to the same directory, as the specific value was turned into code, not taking into account how the value was created (and that Dir without params returns current directory, which may change).